-1. After determining which fan has failed, turn off the system power.
-2. Unplug the fan wiring from the serverboard and remove the failed fan.
-3. Press the fan release tab to lift the failed fan from the chassis and pull it completely from the chassis.
-4. Place the new fan into the vacant space in the housing while making sure the arrows on the top of the fan (indicating air direction) point in the same direction as the arrows on the other fans.
-5. Power up the system and check that the fan is working properly before replacing the chassis cover.
+1. Determining which fan has failed.
+2. Press the fan release tab to lift the failed fan from the its housing and pull it completely from the chassis.
+3. Place the new fan into the vacant space in the housing while making sure the arrows on the top of the fan (indicating air direction) point in the same direction as the arrows on the other fans.
+4. Check that the fan is working properly before replacing the chassis cover.

-Figure 6-10.
+Figure 6-9.
 System Fans